Low Carb Keto Meatballs that are tender, flavorful, and use minimal ingredients. You are going to love how quickly these keto meatballs pull together.

 If you are going to freeze some of these low carb meatballs, you'll want to bake them first.
-After they bake, let them cool to room temperature, and then freeze them in a airtight container.
+After they bake, let them cool to room temperature, and then freeze them in a airtight container or freezer bag.

 They should stay good in the freezer for up to 3 months, depending on the conditions of the freezer.

-When you are ready to enjoy these low carb meatballs, you can reheat them like you would any other frozen cooked meatball, at room temperate, in the fridge overnight, or in an oven or microwave.
+When you are ready to enjoy these low carb meatballs, you can reheat them like you would any other frozen cooked meatball, without the need to thaw, in an oven or microwave.

-We recommend not adding any sauce to these keto meatballs until you're ready to enjoy them.
+We recommend not adding any sauce to these homemade keto meatballs until you're ready to enjoy them.

 Low Carb Meatballs in a Slow Cooker

 We love serving easy low carb meatballs at parties and BBQ’s.
-Sometimes we toss them in a slow cooker and let them cook in our favorite sauce – one jar of a keto friendly marinara sauce + one jar of salsa.
+Sometimes we toss them in a slow cooker and let them cook in our favorite sauce – one jar of a keto friendly marinara sauce + one jar of our Keto salsa recipe.